-- In mitral valve stenosis, the valve is unable to open fully, and less blood is able to move from the left atria into the left ventricle.
+In mitral valve stenosis, the valve is unable to open fully, and less blood is able to move from the left atrium into the left ventricle.

-- In mitral valve regurgitation, the valve is leaky.
-Some blood leaks back into the left atrium instead of moving forward into the left ventricle.
+In mitral valve regurgitation, also called mitral valve insufficiency, the valve leaks.
+Some blood flows back into the left atrium instead of moving forward into the left ventricle.

-These valve problems can lead to such symptoms as fatigue and shortness of breath.
-If these symptoms become severe, surgery may be necessary.
+These valve problems can lead to such symptoms as fatigue, shortness of breath, fluid buildup in the lungs (pulmonary edema) or legs (edema), and heart paplpitations..
+If these symptoms become severe or the valve is severely damaged, surgery may be necessary.

 Both mitral stenosis and mitral regurgitation can result from general aging of the valve.
 Other causes of mitral valve disease include: